-Your search for researcher 'Luk Vaes' returned 5 results: 5 running projects
+Your search for researcher 'Luk Vaes' returned 5 results: 4 running projects and 1 finished project

 The HIPEX project traces, reconstructs, and documents historical practices in the performance of experimental post-WWII compositions, deepening our understanding of the role of the performer in the establishing of new repertoire and new performance aesthetics.

 This project follows up on Luk Vaes’ doctoral work with regards to extended piano techniques.
 In contemporary music, clusters (dense aggregates of adjacent pitches) have become a common part of the musical language.
 Yet, our understanding of how clusters are perceived does not match its popularity in compositional practice.
 The few existing cluster theories are contradictory to each other as well as to the cluster’s history in scores; empirical data on the cluster's aural perception are almost non-existing.

 In 1969 and 1970, Mauricio Kagel “made” two instrumental theatre pieces, Unter Strom and Tactil, for experimental sound producers.
 Since a fully encoded and composer-authorized score is lacking, the historical performers have been the only ones to play and record these compositions.
 The only adequate possibility to perform these pieces anew is through reconstruction of the original performance practice and the making of a score.